-Since roughly 2009, I've made a conscious effort to spend most of my time working on projects that have a positive impact on our health, environment and culture.
+Since roughly 2009, I have made a conscious effort to spend most of my time working on projects that have a positive impact on our health, environment and culture.
 I believe it is our responsibility as designers and creative thinkers to help shape a better future.
 Crazy idea, right?

-Along with this pursuit, I have been publishing the blog Modern Evolution as an outlet to promote creativity for a better, more sustainable world.
-In doing so, I aim to inspire myself and others with the belief that creative energy is best used to help move humanity forward.
+Along with this pursuit, I've been sharing ideas through an initiative titled Modern Evolution as an outlet to promote creativity for a better, more sustainable world.
+In doing so, I aim to inspire myself and others with the belief that creative problem-solving is best used to help tackle humanity's biggest challenges.

 Making climate change personal